Pecmecy/FIB-EDA/Juego_Eda/README.md

 # EDA Game

-Project developed for the Data Estructures and Algorythms subject from the Computer Science degree at FIB UPC.
+Project developed for the Data Structures and Algorythms subject from the Computer Science degree at FIB UPC.

 # Content